rafflezs/IC-Timetable/README.md

+## TODO
+- Generate feasible solutions for initial population
+- Solve room X resource conflitct
+- Improve all the used heuristics

+- CLEAN THIS FORSAKEN CODE

 ## :books: Timetabling
 Mostly applied in logistic and engineering, timetabling is the act of construct tables with given resources, in order to generate the best "time-efficient" task.